gwsystems/aWsm/doc/abi.md

 ## Wasmception Entrypoint

-If a WebAssembly module is compiled using the wasmception (a libc that predates WASI), the runtime must also initialize libc manually by calling `wasmf___init_libc`.
+If a WebAssembly module is compiled using wasmception (a libc that predates WASI), the runtime must also initialize libc manually by calling `wasmf___init_libc`.
 The entrypoint is then available at `wasmf_main`, which is directly called with arguments.

 ## WASI Entrypoint

 If a WebAssembly module is compiled using WASI, the runtime must initialize a WASI context with arguments and other options.
 This is expected to be present as a global in your runtime.
 This API for this depends on your WASI implementation.
-Once this is set, a runtime calls the entrypoint `_start`, which is exposed as `wasmf_start`.
+Once this is set, a runtime calls the entrypoint `_start`, which is exposed as `wasmf__start`.

 ## aWsm Application Binary Interface

-Based on the above information about how aWsm deals with WebAssembly instructions and initialization, it is clear that in order to be able to execute the LLVM bitcode emitted by aWsm, the \*.bc file needs to be linked with \*.c translation units or a library that implement the unresolved external symbols listed above.
+Based on the above information about how aWsm deals with WebAssembly instructions and initialization, it is clear that in order to be able to execute the LLVM bitcode emitted by aWsm, the \*.bc file needs to be linked with \*.c translation units or a library that implements the unresolved external symbols listed above.
 This set of external symbols constitutes an ABI (henceforth called the "aWsm ABI").

 The following header contains all of the external symbols required of a supporting runtime library to provide the expected level of support outlined above.
 This ABI would expand to add support to new WebAssembly instructions.